Moving to Illinois: 6 Reasons to Pack Your Bags & Move

 1. Weather Conditions

 Illinois is known for its extreme weather.
-In the summer, temperatures can reach the 90s°F (30s°C), while winters can be quite harsh, with temperatures often dropping below freezing, accompanied by heavy snowfall.
+In the summer, temperatures can reach 90°F. Winters can be quite harsh, with temperatures often dropping below freezing, accompanied by heavy snowfall.

 Severe weather events, such as thunderstorms and tornadoes, are also common, particularly in the spring and summer months.
-It’s recommended to have an earthquake kit with water, food, and medical supplies.
-Also, make sure to secure heavy furniture and consider hazard insurance for added protection.
+Ensure you stock up on supplies and secure heavy furniture.
+You can also consider hazard insurance for added protection.

-Illinois has the second-highest property taxes in the nation, with an average effective rate of 2.23%.
-For a $270,647 median home, this translates to an annual property tax bill of around $6,035.
+Illinois has the second-highest property tax in the nation, at an average rate of 2.23%.
+For a median home price of $270,647, this translates to an annual property tax bill of around $6,035.

 Additionally, the state has a flat income tax rate of 4.95%.
 When planning your finances, it’s crucial to consider how these taxes will affect your overall cost of living.